Converting Cubic Inches to Milliliters: A practical guide

 Q: Is the conversion factor always exactly 16.387064?

 A: The conversion factor is an approximation.
-The exact value depends on the precision of the inch-to-centimeter conversion (2.54 cm/in).
-However, for most practical purposes, 16.387064 is sufficiently accurate.
+Still, the exact value depends on the precision of the inch-to-centimeter conversion (2.
+Practically speaking, 54 cm/in).
+On the flip side, for most practical purposes, 16.387064 is sufficiently accurate.

 Q: How can I convert larger volumes, such as cubic feet, to milliliters?